phonegap/phonegap-docs/docs/2-tutorials/2-develop/1-embed-webview/2-android.html.md

 Now we need a native `Activity` class to represent the logic behind this view.
 Based on the android docs, an activity is a single, focused thing a user can do.
 Almost all activities interact with the user, so the `Activity` class takes care of creating a window for your UI.
 Create a new Java Class called `MyListActivity` in your project's `java/<package-name>` folder at the same level as the
-`MainActivity`.
+`MainActivity` class.
 In the sample case it's under `org.sample.hybridandroidapp`.
-Class and paste in the following below the `package` declaration and save it.
+Paste in the following below the `package` declaration and save it.

 	import android.app.ListActivity;